 You may receive a telephone call from a revenue officer.
 Before you receive the call, the IRS will send you a letter to tell you that a revenue officer will call you by a certain date.

-A Revenue Officer Is There to Help You Understand Your Tax Obligations.
+3. IRS Revenue Officer Is There to Help You Understand Your Tax Obligations

 The purpose of a revenue office is to help you understand your tax obligations and provide you with ways to meet those obligations.
 A revenue officer will not threaten to arrest you or demand you pay them directly.